sybrew/the-seo-framework/readme.txt

 			* We didn't remove the option, because you may practically add a link to a non-Google+ profile.
 We'll transform these options to an array of inputs when anything goes for Google's Knowledge Graph.
 	* **Performance:**
 		* The SEO Bar now loads quicker, as redundant checks have been removed.
+		* Moving your mouse over a tooltip item now requires less processing by removing inefficient jQuery dependencies, reducing the restyling time by 32% (based on a single test).
+		* Tooltip creation also no longer uses inefficient jQuery dependencies anymore, reducing the generation time by 50% (based on a single test).
 		* We offloaded a large portion of the admin-sided PHP scripts to different objects, freeing up RAM and lowering plugin boot-time.
 		* The admin helper-scripts have been optimized to execute no unnecessary paint-jobs, lowering browser-CPU usage.
 		* The SEO Settings notifications no longer get dragged around your page on-load, and instead are preemptively placed.
 This prevents painting the whole page three times.